jocelync-invisible/icu-length-of-stay-prediction/README.md

 ## Next Steps and Future Directions

 ### Expanding the Dataset

 A key limitation of our study was the dataset size.
 Future research could involve collecting the complete MIMIC-III and IV dataset to improve model robustness.
 More data would allow for better generalization and enable more complex modeling techniques without the risk of overfitting.
+Additionally, the most recent data used in this project was from 2016, therefore incorporating more recent data could further improve the generalizability of the findings.

 ### Explore Other Bayesian Models

 While we used Bayesian Linear Regression and Bayesian Neural Networks, other probabilistic models could also be explored.
 For example, hierarchical Bayesian models could capture patient-level variations, and Gaussian processes could provide a non-parametric Bayesian approach for modeling ICU LOS.

 Additionally, our current models assume a linear relationship between principal components and LOS, but real-world clinical data often exhibits non-linearity.
 Exploring Bayesian non-linear models, such as Bayesian splines or tree-based methods like Bayesian Additive Regression Trees (BART), could potentially yield better predictive performance.

 ### Bridging the Gap Between Predictions and Clinical Expertise for Greater Applicability

 While some of us have prior experience in the healthcare field, our feature selection and modeling process would have benefitted from deeper collaboration with clinicians.
 Incorporating additional clinical variables—such as treatment interventions or lab results could provide a more comprehensive picture of factors influencing ICU LOS for infections.

-Moreover, clinical input is essential to ensure that the model’s predictions align with real-world decision-making.
+Clinical input is essential to ensure that the model’s predictions align with real-world decision-making.
 Without incorporating expert domain knowledge, even the most sophisticated model risks producing results that lack practical relevance.
 Future iterations of this project should prioritize collaborations with healthcare professionals to refine model inputs and ensure its applicability in a clinical setting.